pponec/ujormKt/README.md

 # ujormKt

-A very early prototype of the Kotlin library for modelling filters using a domain object meta-model.
+A very early prototype of the `Kotlin` library for modelling filters using a domain object meta-model.
+Assembled filters work on common POJO objects.
-The solution is based on a design from the [Ujorm](https://pponec.github.io/ujorm/www/index.html) key-value framework.
+The solution was inspired by the [Ujorm](https://pponec.github.io/ujorm/www/index.html) key-value framework, but this code is completely new.
 Topical areas of use are:

 - validations